Victor-Oyigeya/Manage-file-permissions-using-Linux-commands/README.md

 The first two lines of the screenshot display the commands I entered, and the other lines display the output of the second command.
 The chmod command changes the permissions on files and directories.
 The first argument indicates what permissions should be changed, and the second argument specifies the file or directory.
 In this example, I removed write permissions from other for the project_k.txt file.
 After this, I used ls -la to review the updates I made.

 ## Change file permissions on a hidden file
-The research team at my organization recently archived project_x.txt.
+The research team at my organization recently archived .project_x.txt.
 They do not want anyone to have write access to this project, but the user and group should have read access.

 The following code demonstrates how I used Linux commands to change the permissions: